Website Redesign or Conversion Rate Optimization? That is the Question.

 More leads from your website is your top priority

-Ensuring that your message reaches the right users depends on how well you’ve strategized, optimized, implemented, and designed your digital content.
+Ensuring your message reaches the right users depends on how well you’ve strategized, optimized, implemented, and designed your digital content.
 So now you face two problems: getting more traffic and getting more leads.

 To solve those problems, you have two choices: work with what you have using conversion rate optimization (CRO) or start over with a fresh website redesign.